aminalaee/mongox/docs/defining_documents.md

 await Movie.drop_indexes()
 ```

-Note that this will only drop indexes defined in `Meta` class.
+Note that this will only drop indexes defined in `Movie` model and
+won't affect the ones manually created.
 To drop all indexes, even those not defined here you can pass `force=True`:

 ```python